 Shepherd’s Pie is traditionally topped with mashed potatoes.
 And while plain old mashed potatoes are delicious – CHEESY mashed potatoes are just all that much more rock-and-roll.
 Which is why when my friends at Roth asked me what I felt like making with their cheeses this spring, visions of cheese-laced mashed potatoes topping a savory meat pie sprang to mind.

-I picked two cheeses to blend into creamy mashed potatoes to give them that extra pop of flavor and the slightest of cheese pulls when you life up a forkful of the pie.
+I picked two cheeses to blend into creamy mashed potatoes to give them that extra pop of flavor and the slightest of cheese pulls when you lift up a forkful of the pie.
 Plain Havarti for its delicate creamy freshness, and aged Organic Cheddar for its tangy richness.
 (And I might try Jalapeno Havarti instead of plain for a little fist pump of heat next time).
 Seriously I thought the boyfolk in my house might weep.
 Also this pie says serves 6….but that night it served 3.

 Using Leftover Lamb in Shepherd’s Pie